 In the case of your home microwave, it is using the fixed, US Standard of 120 Volts.
 As we know, it is capable of a single-phase of 1350 Watts.
 We used a basic equation to figure out the microwave will require 11.25 Amps of power to cook your food.
 While Volts are typically a fixed unit in the U.S., Watts is changeable.
 We figured out you can operate one microwave on your standard household NEMA 5-15 or 5-15/20 outlet, but to run two at once, would not work.
 You would not have enough power and would trip your 5-15 or 5-15/20 Amp circuit breaker.

 It is important to understand the terms and how they affect your household.
-Some of the benefits could be protecting yourself and your home from electrical fire, evaluating or lowering monthly energy bills and the basic understanding of what is going on inside your walls to power your home.
+Some of the benefits could be protecting yourself and your home from an electrical fire, evaluating or lowering monthly energy bills, and the basic understanding of what is going on inside your walls to power your home.